nadimkobeissi/appliedcryptography/README.md

 You can also do stuff like this:

 - `make slides-2-4`: Compiles only Slides 2.4.
-- `make labs-proverif-model`: Compiles only the ProVerif modeling lab project sheet.
+- `make lab-proverif-model`: Compiles only the ProVerif modeling lab project sheet.
 - `make problem-set-4`: Compiles only Problem Set 4.

 You get the drift.